 That's it.
 Just those two things.
 When you need shallow DoF, or a faster shutter speed than max sync speed, then you go to high-speed flash sync.

 What HSS doesn't do - it doesn't allow you to overpower the sun.
-When you go to from Read more inside...
+When you go to from normal flash mode (at or below max sync speed), into high-speed flash sync, then you lose Read more inside...

 Going to High-Speed Flash sync, ie, over maximum flash sync speed, comes with a penalty - loss of flash power.
 This might be a crucial thing when we are shooting in really bright light, and need to match that with flash.
 So here's a solid recipe for when it makes most sense to go to high-speed flash sync / Auto FP.